Range Angle Response

 , Bool

-The angle values corresponding to the bearing of interest are returned as a real vector-column P by 1.
-The units are degrees.
+The angle values corresponding to the bearings of interest are returned as a real vector column P by 1.
+The units of measurement are degrees.

 Data types: Float16